jdean53/px_lazy/README.md

 ### [Jack Dean](https://www.linkedin.com/in/jack-dean-445336150/)

-Jack is completing his Financial Engineering Master's degree at Lehigh University in May 2022.
-Following his program, he will be joining Millenium as a Fixed Income Quantitative Analyst in New York City.
+Jack is completing his Financial Engineering Master's degree at Lehigh University in May 2022 and will be joining Millennium as a Fixed Income Quantitative Analyst in New York City in June.

 <img src="pics/Jack.jpg" alt="Jack Dean" width="300"/>
 <br><br><br>